-In recent years there have been a number of major developments.
+At the start of the 21st century, there were a number of major developments.
 Firstly, the lay reader Gordon Taylor had the vision to replace the brown wooden box entrance with a proper brick porch.
 In March 2009 the porch was officially opened by the local M.P.
 David Laws.
 The second development was the partnership with Yeovil Community Church to renovate the hall and use it as a base for a youth outreach programme to the neighbourhood.
-This was successful for a number of years but has now been replaced by a Tea and Toast club, aimed at teenagers, run by church members that meets on Tuesday afternoons after school and Messy Church aimed at younger children which meets monthly on Saturday mornings.
-Last year a Sunday Club was started meeting at the same time as the morning service aimed at the local children.
-In January a community coffee gathering began on Monday mornings in the church and has proved very popular.
+This was successful for a number of years but has now been replaced by a Tea and Toast club, aimed at teenagers, run by church members, that met on Tuesday afternoons after school and Messy Church aimed at younger children which met monthly on Saturday mornings.
+Later a Sunday Club was started, meeting at the same time as the morning service, aimed at the local children.
+A community coffee gathering began on Monday mornings in the church and proved very popular.